Marie Tharp: Early life and education

 Marie Tharp was born on July 30, 1920, in Ypsilanti, Michigan, the only child of Bertha Louise Tharp, a German and Latin teacher, and William Edgar Tharp, a soil surveyor for the United States Department of Agriculture.
 She often accompanied her father on his fieldwork, which gave her an early introduction to mapmaking.
-Despite this, she had no interest in pursuing a career in fieldwork as, during that time, this was understood to be men's work.

 Due to the nature of William Tharp's work, the family constantly moved until he retired in 1931.
 At that point, Marie had attended over 17 public schools in Alabama, Iowa, Michigan and Indiana, which made it difficult for her to establish friendships.
 Her mother, who died when Marie was 15, was her closest female acquaintance.
 A full school year in Florence, Alabama, was particularly influential for her.
 She attended a class called Current Science, where she learned about contemporary scientists and their research projects.
 In addition, she undertook school field trips on weekends to study trees and rocks.

 After her father's retirement, Marie Tharp moved to a farm in Bellefontaine, Ohio, where she graduated from the local high school.
 She spent gap years between high school and college working on her family's farm.
 She entered the Ohio University in 1939, where she "changed her major every semester."
 Tharp graduated from Ohio University in 1943 with bachelor's degrees in English and music and four minors.

 After the Japanese attack on Pearl Harbor, many young men left schools and universities to join the armed forces.
 During World War II, more women were recruited into professions like petroleum geology, normally restricted to men.
 "With classrooms empty of men during the war years, Michigan—which had never allowed women into its geology program—was trying to fill seats," though less than 4% of all earth sciences doctorates at the time were obtained by women.
 Having taken a geology class at Ohio, Tharp attended the University of Michigan at Ann Arbor's petroleum geology program, where she completed a master's degree in 1944.

 After graduating, Tharp began work as a junior geologist at the Stanolind Oil company in Tulsa, Oklahoma, but discovered that the company did not permit women to do nor attend fieldwork.
 The company only permitted Tharp to coordinate maps and data for male colleagues' trips.
 While still working as a geologist for the Stanolind Oil company, Tharp enrolled in the faculty of mathematics at the University of Tulsa, obtaining her second BSc.